owncloud-archive/documentation/admin_manual/installation/system_requirements.rst

     - PHP 7.1 is only available via ppa.
 To add a ppa to your system, use this command: ``sudo add-apt-repository ppa:user/ppa-name``.

 .. note::

+   - Ubuntu 18.04 ships with PHP 7.2.
+For production use, install PHP 7.1
    - Red Hat Enterprise Linux & Centos 7 are 64-bit only.
    - Oracle 11g is only supported for the Enterprise edition.
    - SQLite is not encouraged for production use.